 In addition to the information above, pawnbrokers will obtain a written declaration stating the pawned property is owned by you, or they will attach a power of sale from the partial owner to you, how long you've owned the property, whether you or someone else found the property, and, if the property was found, the details for the finding.
 The purpose behind this law is to make sure any pawned property that is stolen is returned to the owner.
 If any stolen items are pawned, there would be written or electronic records available for police to use to track down the thief.

 Accused or Charged with False Information to a Pawnbroker in Denver?
 Call Our Attorneys

-If facing charges or accusations of False Information to a Pawnbroker, call the top criminal defense lawyers at the O’Malley Law Office right away.
+If facing charges or accusations of False Information to a Pawnbroker, call the top criminal defense lawyers at Sawyer Legal Group, LLC right away.
 Upon a conviction of this charge, you could risk spending up to 18 months in the Colorado Department of Corrections and risk having to pay up to $100,000 in fines.
 Finding a job or obtaining housing can be more difficult with a felony criminal record.
-Don’t fight any accusations or charges of this crime alone.
-Call the criminal defense attorneys at the O’Malley Law Office today so we can begin planning your defense.
+Don't fight any accusations or charges of this crime alone.
+Call the criminal defense attorneys at Sawyer Legal Group today so we can begin planning your defense.